Applicant Tracking Systems

 A full-featured ATS does a lot more than store data electronically.
-Today’s products can automate all the steps involved in posting a job, screening resumes for key words, and coordinating the schedules of the hiring manager and recruiter as they prepare for interviews.
+Today’s products can automate all the steps involved in posting a job, including screening resumes for key words.
+They can also coordinate the schedules of the hiring manager and recruiter as they prepare for interviews.

 In addition, some ATS packages can initiate requests for background checks and track key data such as the time needed to fill a position, the cost to fill it, and EEOC compliance information if needed.

 Today, almost all ATS software is cloud-based, software as a service (SaaS).
 Some of these products are designed to meet the needs of recruiters.
 These are specialized agencies that serve multiple corporate clients.
 Their chief concern is to maintain a large pool of job candidates, with the ability to find, sort, and match them to their clients’ needs.